astral-sh/ruff/docs/rules/use-of-inplace-argument.md

 Autofix is always available.

 ## What it does
-Checks for `inplace=True` in code using the `pandas` library.
+Checks for `inplace=True` usages in `pandas` function and method calls.

 ## Why is this bad?
-- `inplace=True` often does not provide a performance benefit.
-It is likely to copy dataframes in the background.
-- It encourages mutation rather than immutable data, which is harder to reason about and may cause bugs.
-- It removes the ability to use the method chaining style for `pandas` code.
+Using `inplace=True` encourages mutation rather than immutable data, which is harder to reason about and may cause bugs.
+It also removes the ability to use the method chaining style for `pandas` operations.

+Further, in many cases, `inplace=True` does not provide a performance benefit, as Pandas will often copy DataFrames in the background.

 ## Example
 ```python